9th8/up-to-date-real-world-haskell/13-data-structures.md

 Nothing
 ```

 The `lookup` function is really simple.
-Here\'s one way we could write
+Here's one way we could write
 it:

 :::: captioned-content